Trolltunga Hiking Trail

 - Sun protection

-- Camera or phone to take all those stunning #trolltunga snaps
+- Camera or phone to take all of the stunning #trolltunga photos

 - Water is available from streams along the trail